mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 5. The Integration Class
 ------------------------

-If you went ahead and deleted all services from config.php with a smile on your face, you may find yourself in a pickle if you are using Mautic's Integration classes and interfaces.
+If you went ahead and deleted all services from ``config.php`` with a smile on your face, you may find yourself in a pickle if you are using Mautic's Integration classes and interfaces.
 The inner workings of the IntegrationsBundle expects that your integration has a service key in a specific format.
-This should be improved for Mautic 6, but for now add an alias to services.php:
+This should be improved for Mautic 6, but for now add an alias to ``services.php``:

 .. code:: php
    $services->alias('mautic.integration.[MY_INTEGRAION]', \MauticPlugin\[MY_INTEGRAION]Bundle\Integration\[MY_INTEGRAION]Integration::class);

-.. note:: Replace `[MY_INTEGRAION]` with your plugin name.
+.. note:: Replace `[MY_INTEGRAION]` with your Plugin name.

-6. Compiler passes
+6. Compiler Passes
 ------------------

-If you plugin uses a compliler pass, you may have to double-check that it works correctly.
+If you Plugin uses a compiler pass, you may have to double-check that it works correctly.
 In many cases you may have to change the service alias with FQCN like so:

 .. code:: diff